 Star Tattoo Meanings, Ideas, and Pictures

 There are several reasons and meanings behind star tattoos.
-Sometimes they symbolize one's hope of becoming a star or one's goals and determination to reach for the stars (no pun intended).
+Sometimes they symbolize one's hope of becoming a star or one's goals and determination to reach for the stars.
 There are also certain types of star tattoo designs that have specific meanings attached to them.
 Think through the symbolism and the design with your tattoo artist.
 Usually, they can take your idea and turn it into something even better.

 Common Meanings Associated With Star Tattoos